ruijunwu/Candy-Store/README.md

 # Campaign Strategy for Candy Store

-The data(candy_data.csv) contains the following fields:
+For binary variables, 1 means yes, 0 means no. The data(candy_data.csv) contains the following fields:

 | **Header** | Description |
 | --- | --- |